 Work also continues on several projects and events CWCF was planning before the onset of the pandemic.
 We’re pleased to have our new logo/visual identity and revamped website up and running, a project that was delayed by our response to Covid-19.
 We’ve already gotten positive feedback on our new look, and we encourage you to share your thoughts with us if you haven’t done so already.

-While we have postponed our planned 2020 conference in Vancouver to next year, we will still be featuring a presentation by our keynote speaker, Nathan Schneider, July 28 at noon ET (see the article below for more details).
+While we have postponed our planned 2020 conference in Vancouver to next year, we will still be featuring a presentation by our keynote speaker, Nathan Schneider, July 28 at noon ET.
 Nathan has extensive experience covering the worker co-op sector, including his recent book Everything for Everyone: The Radical Tradition that Is Shaping the Next Economy, in which he explored how co-ops can form the foundation of a democratic economy.